renesas-rcar/whitebox-sdk/README.md

 # LICENSE

-If there is a directory that contains file which notices about license infomatiom(such as LICENSE/COPYING/Readme and so on), all files in that directory are licensed under its license.
+If there is a directory that contains file which notices about license information(such as LICENSE/COPYING/Readme and so on), all files in that directory are licensed under its license.

-And, if file has license infomation(such as spdx information, comment in header, and so on), its license has priority to other license infomation(such as license of this repository, license file in the directory, and so on).
+And, if file has license information(such as spdx information, comment in header, and so on), its license has priority to other license information(such as license of this repository, license file in the directory, and so on).

-Except for the above,all files in this repository are licensed under the [MIT License](./COPYING.MIT).
+Except for the above, all files in this repository are licensed under the [MIT License](./COPYING.MIT).

 Ex.)
 License priority:

-FIle's license infomation > License notification in the directory > License of this repository
+File's license information > License notification in the directory > License of this repository

 # Support